 - Support groups in conflict management/relationships/life skills

 Anyone reporting that they are being bullied will be:

-- supported by their Progress Leader/Pastoral Manager/pastoral support staff and Form Tutor;
+- supported by their Head of Year/Pastoral Manager/pastoral support staff and Form Tutor;

 - listened to in a confidential and safe environment;

 - assured the incident will be investigated, recorded and a response given within two school days;

 - kept informed at all stages of any action being taken against the person who has bullied them.

 - interviewed by a member of the Pastoral team;